Income Percentiles by Occupation and Education Level

 Most Common Bachelors Degree Majors

-• For History undergraduate majors this income ranks between the 54.1th and 72.2th percentiles.
+• For Physical Fitness, Parks, Recreation, and Leisure undergraduate majors this income ranks between the 48.5th and 69th percentiles.

-• For Liberal Arts and Humanities undergraduate majors this income ranks between the 57.3th and 58.3th percentiles.
+• For Engineering undergraduate majors this income ranks between the 52.4th and 59.3th percentiles.

 Note: The source data only records undergraduate degree majors, even if a person continues to study.